On Parallel $k$-Center Clustering: Technical overview

 \end{enumerate}

-Combining the guarantees concerning the round complexity, global space and approximation guarantee of {\bf Phase 1} and {\bf Phase 2}, we get the claimed guarantees on round complexity, global space and approximation guarantees in \Cref{theo:main1} (see \Cref{lem:main1} for round and global space guarantee and \Cref{lem:main2} for the guarantee on approximation factor).
+Combining the guarantees concerning the round complexity, global space and approximation guarantee of {\bf Phase 1} and {\bf Phase 2}, we get the claimed guarantees on round complexity, global space, and approximation factor in \Cref{theo:main1} (see \Cref{lem:main}).

 Now, we discuss how we bound the number of centers that \malg outputs, that is, $\size{T}$.
 Consider an optimal clustering $\cC_r$ of $P$ with cost at most $r$.
 A cluster $C \in \cC_r$ is said to be \emph{active} (after {\bf Phase 1}) if $\size{C \cap T_j} \leq t_j$ for each $j$ with $1 \leq j \leq \alpha$.
 We say $C$ is \emph{inactive}, otherwise.
-Using the guarantee given by \ukc concerning the reduction in cluster sizes, we can show that the total number of centers in $T_\alpha$, that are in inactive clusters, is $\Oh\left(\frac{ \size{\cC_r}}{(\log ^{(\alpha) } n)^{\Omega(1)}}\right)$, with probability at least $1-\sum\limits_{i=1}^{\alpha}\frac{1}{t_{i-1}^{\Omega(1)}}$ (see \Cref{lem:inter1}).
+Using the guarantee given by \ukc concerning the reduction in cluster sizes, we can show that the total number of centers in $T_\alpha$, that are in inactive clusters, is $\Oh\left(\frac{ \size{\cC_r}}{(\log ^{(\alpha) } n)^{\Omega(1)}}\right) + \widetilde{\Oh}(\log n)$, with probability at least $1-\sum\limits_{i=1}^{\alpha}\frac{1}{t_{i-1}^{\Omega(1)}}$ (see \Cref{lem:inter1}).
 Note that $T_\alpha$ denotes the set of intermediate centers we have after {\bf Phase 1}.
 So, for any cluster $C \in \cC_r$ that is active after {\bf Phase 1}, it satisfies $\size{C \cap T_\alpha}\leq t_\alpha =\widetilde{\Theta}{(\log ^{(\alpha)} n)}$.
 That is, with probability at least $1-\sum\limits_{i=1}^{\alpha}\frac{1}{t_{i-1}^{\Omega(1)}}$, we have the following: